tepsukka/vuex-oidc-wiki/Home.md

 npm install oidc-client --save && npm install vuex-oidc --save

 ```
-For reference, there is an example of a working implementation in https://github.com/perarnborg/vuex-oidc-example
+For reference, there is [an example](https://github.com/perarnborg/vuex-oidc-example) of a working implementation.

-There is also an example of how to implement vuex-oidc with Nuxt in https://github.com/perarnborg/vuex-oidc-example-nuxt.
+There is also [an example](https://github.com/perarnborg/vuex-oidc-example-nuxt) of how to implement vuex-oidc with Nuxt.
 The specifics of how to implement vuex-oidc in Nuxt are not detailed in the wiki yet, but they will be shortly.

 ## 1) Create your oidc settings